 6 Warning Signs of a Puppy Mill

-At puppy farms, dogs are bred to exhaustion, while puppies are weaned and separated from mom early to begin the cycle again.
+At puppy farms, females are bred to exhaustion, while their puppies are quickly weaned and taken away early to begin the cycle again.

 1. Puppy Mills Produce Mix Breeds

-Puppy mills aim to supply the pet trade with many options, including pure-breeds, cross-breeds, designer dogs, and miniatures.
+Puppy mills aim to supply the pet trade with many options, including purebreds, crossbreeds, designer dogs, and miniature breeds.
 So what's the problem?
-Aren't crossbreeds healthier because of their diluted gene pool?
-If only it were that simple.
+Aren't crossbreeds supposed to be healthier because of their diluted gene pool?

 2. Puppy Mills Use False Advertising